Learn How To Epoxy Paint Your Garage Or Commercial Floor With Custom Designs

 Most people who decide to epoxy paint their garage floors have never worked with a garage epoxy paint or even painted a floor before.
 So they tend to stick to the standard applications and it's why we put together kits that contain everything you need to do a floor.
 You need to have everything on hand for the job to come out right and that's what we do for you.
 All ArmorGarage epoxy flooring kits come with everything as a turnkey package with detailed instructions that make it possible for even the least handiest person to get a professional looking epoxy floor finish.

 That's most people and then there those of you that want something more.
 With epoxy paint you can make just about any design you can think of but just keep in mind it's a lot more work and expense.
 Unlike our competition that puts up some fancy photos of floors and tell you that all you need is some tape and a template to get the same results.
 We're here to tell you its not that simple.
 We on the other hand will show you some outrageous looking garage epoxy floors and tell you exactly how it was done.
 We also recommend that you call us to discuss the material list you will need to make your design a reality.
-Custom epoxy floors use a lot more material than the standard applications.
-We will go over your design and make sure you have all the epoxy paint, color flakes and application tools you'll need to get the job done.
+Custom epoxy floors use a lot more material than standard applications.
+We'll go over your design and make sure you have all the materials and application tools you'll need to get the job done.

 A word about metallic epoxies here would be appropriate.
 We get asked why we don't make an metallic epoxy floor coating.
 We do but it's not as DIY friendly as it's made out to be.
 We don't even let our epoxy installers do it!
 When one of our customers wants a metallic floor we have a specialist who does it everyday for a living install our product for us.
 So be very careful when deciding on a metallic floor, its best to have a professional install it for you.
 Otherwise more likely than not you will have an expensive disappointment on your hands.